fryguybob/STM-Commentary/GHCSTMNotes.md

 # Introduction

-This document give an overview of the runtime system (RTS) support for GHC's STM implementation.
+This document gives an overview of the runtime system (RTS) support for GHC's STM implementation.
 We will focus on the case where fine grain locking is used (`STM_FG_LOCKS`).